Esi-Mena/Instagram/Documents/Milestone-6/Design/Operations processes.md

 # Documentation: Design operations processes:Automated Testing Framework

 ## Overview
-This documentation outlines the implementation of an automated testing framework in the Django Instagram clone app.
+This documentation outlines the implementation of an automated testing framework.
 Automated testing is crucial for ensuring application reliability and code quality, especially as the application scales and evolves.

 ## Automated Testing Implementation